College football: Scoring table

+Note: For brief periods in the late 19th century, some penalties awarded one or more points for the opposing teams, and some teams in the late 19th and early 20th centuries chose to negotiate their own scoring system for individual games.

 Expansion

 College football expanded greatly during the last two decades of the 19th century.
 Several major rivalries date from this time period.

 November 1890 was an active time in the sport.
 In Baldwin City, Kansas, on November 22, 1890, college football was first played in the state of Kansas.
 Baker beat Kansas 22–9.
 On the 27th, Vanderbilt played Nashville (Peabody) at Athletic Park and won 40–0.
 It was the first time organized football played in the state of Tennessee.
 The 29th also saw the first instance of the Army–Navy Game.
 Navy won 24–0.

 East

 Rutgers was first to extend the reach of the game.
 An intercollegiate game was first played in the state of New York when Rutgers played Columbia on November 2, 1872.
 It was also the first scoreless tie in the history of the fledgling sport.
 Yale football starts the same year and has its first match against Columbia, the nearest college to play football.
 It took place at Hamilton Park in New Haven and was the first game in New England.
 The game was essentially soccer with 20-man sides, played on a field 400 by 250 feet.
 Yale wins 3–0, Tommy Sherman scoring the first goal and Lew Irwin the other two.

 After the first game against Harvard, Tufts took its squad to Bates College in Lewiston, Maine for the first football game played in Maine.
 This occurred on November 6, 1875.

 Penn's Athletic Association was looking to pick "a twenty" to play a game of football against Columbia.
 This "twenty" never played Columbia, but did play twice against Princeton.
 Princeton won both games 6 to 0.
 The first of these happened on November 11, 1876, in Philadelphia and was the first intercollegiate game in the state of Pennsylvania.

-Brown entered the intercollegiate game in 1878.

-The first game where one team scored over 100 points happened on October 25, 1884, when Yale routed Dartmouth 113–0.
-It was also the first time one team scored over 100 points and the opposing team was shut out.
-The next week, Princeton outscored Lafayette 140 to 0.